Japanese Study Tips/Resources and the JLPT

 Business Japanese Proficiency Test

-The BJT is much more business-focused than the JLPT.
 If you want to work in a Japanese office environment in the future, you will likely find the content very relevant.

 There is only one written test and you are awarded a level from J5 (lowest) to J1+ (highest) based on your performance, as opposed to JLPT’s five-level, pass-fail system.
 The content is pretty challenging, and the test organizers recommend attempting the test after achieving the equivalent of N2 ability and after getting comfortable with keigo.